 Back then, in 2007, the place was a hidden, romantic, and generally unknown gem.
-Even most visitors to the South Coast hadn’t heard about it, and it was only thanks to the recommendation of a friend, that we even included it in our itinerary.
+Even most visitors in Diani hadn’t heard about it, and it was only thanks to the recommendation of a friend, that we even included it in our itinerary.

-The restaurant is located in a natural coral cave 10 meters under the ground, creating a stunning and unique scenery, and an unforgettable setting for a romantic couple’s dinner.
+The restaurant is located in a natural coral cave 10 meters under the ground.
+The scenery creating is stunning and unique, with an unforgettable setting for a romantic couple’s dinner.
 The lighting is subtly dimmed, consisting mostly of lanterns, adding to the incredible atmosphere.

-Located in Diani, in the South Coast of Kenya, Ali Barbour’s Cave Restaurant obviously features a wide selection of seafood.
+With its location in Diani, Ali Barbour’s Cave Restaurant obviously features a wide selection of seafood.
 Most items on the menu are nice, and in some cases even delicious, but not outstanding.
 With a rather basic wine list, this place is not Michelin star material.
-The total dining experience is nevertheless a unique one.
+The total dining experience is nevertheless unique.

 Strangely, I have never seen this restaurant very crowded.
-Tourism in South Coast has been on a low for some years, though, but seems to be recovering.
+Tourism in South Coast has been on a low for some years, though.
+It seems to be recovering, though.
 In any case, it is always a good idea to book in advance.